Code-Institute-Submissions/baileyl91-MS4_Ski_eCommerce_AprResub/README.md

 * Be allowed to view previous orders.
 * Should be able to purchase with previous saved details.
 * Should be able to contact with website with any inquiry they have.
+* Should be able to write a review of a product they may have purchase.
+* Should be able to see reviews written by other users.

 Admin User